 - Premiums.
 A premium is a fee you pay to participate in a health plan.
 Employers who offer health plans usually pay some or all of the employee's premium costs, but they aren’t required to do so.

 - Deductibles.
-A deductible is an amount that you must pay for a covered medical service or medication before your plan will begin to pay.
+A deductible is an amount that you must pay for a covered medical service before your plan will begin to pay.
 You’ll usually have to meet a deductible each year.

 - Copayments.
 Copayments are amounts you pay each time you go to the doctor, fill a prescription, or receive a covered health service.
 Some managed care plans cap the amount of your out-of-pocket costs for copays and deductibles over a certain period, usually a year.
 When you reach this amount, your plan will pay 100 percent of the costs for the remainder of the period.

 - Coinsurance.
-Coinsurance is the amount you pay once you have met the deductible.
+Coinsurance is the percentage of the cost of a health care service that you pay once you have met the deductible.
+For instance, your health plan might pay 80 percent of the cost of a covered service, leaving you to pay the remaining 20 percent in coinsurance.
 The coinsurance will vary by plan.
 In Texas, health plans generally must pay at least 50 percent of the cost of covered services after the deductible has been met.
 As with deductibles, the higher the amount you pay in coinsurance, the lower your premium will be.

 |More choice, may be more expensive … << >> … Less choice, may be less expensive|

 |Summary||Choice of doctors and hospitals, but you pay less if you use doctors and hospitals in the network||Choice of doctors and hospitals, but you pay less if you use doctors and hospitals in the network||Choice of doctors and hospitals usually limited to network (except in special circumstances)||Choice of doctors and hospitals in the plan’s network, but will exclude benefits to doctors and hospitals outside the network (except in special circumstances)|